Zero-field identification and control of hydrogen-related electron-nuclear spin registers in diamond: Results

 We also confirm for both defects the measured hyperfine components are consistent with the nuclear spin resonance frequencies measured with NEETR.
-In Supplementary~\cref{sec:smResid}, we show agreement between the measured frequencies and the calculated $\omega_{n\pm}$ from \cref{eq:H0_B}, using the extracted $A_{\parallel}, A_{\perp}$ from ZF-DEER and the nuclear gyromagnetic ratio identified in the NEETR spectrum.
+In Supplementary~\cref*{sec:smResid}, we show agreement between the measured frequencies and the calculated $\omega_{n\pm}$ from \cref{eq:H0_B}, using the extracted $A_{\parallel}, A_{\perp}$ from ZF-DEER and the nuclear gyromagnetic ratio identified in the NEETR spectrum.
 The self-consistent results of the two sets of measurements confirm that the characterization of the hyperfine interaction and the nuclear spin species are both accurate and provide a valid reference for the DFT calculations.
-In addition to identifying the nuclear spin to resolve the defect structure, the NEETR protocol enables precise control for the nuclear spin qubit, providing the necessary tools for accessing larger networks of nuclear spin memories.

-\section{Assignment of defect structure with DFT}
+\subsection{Assignment of defect structure with DFT}

-We performed DFT calculations to identify the atomic structures of the X1 and X2 defects, leading to the discovery of a new hydrogen-related defect structure for X1 and the assignment to a known nitrogen-related defect for X2.
+We performed DFT calculations to assign atomic structures to the X1 and X2 defects, leading to the identification of a new hydrogen-related defect structure for X1 and a match to a known nitrogen-related defect for X2.
 We name this new hydrogen defect structure MIT1.
 We constrain our DFT search based on the measurements from DEER and NEETR, with the experimental results summarized in~\cref{tab:DFT}.
-Following the \textit{ab initio} methods developed in Ref.~\cite{Tang2023}, we perform extensive DFT calculations over various $\text{S} = 1/2$, charge-neutral hydrogen and nitrogen defect structures, considering both interstitial and substitutional defects with one to two vacancies (see Supplementary~\cref{sec:smDFT}).
+Following the \textit{ab initio} methods developed in Ref.~\cite{Tang2023}, we perform extensive DFT calculations over various $\text{S} = 1/2$, charge-neutral hydrogen and nitrogen defect structures, considering both interstitial and substitutional defects with one to two vacancies (see Supplementary~\cref*{sec:smDFT}).
 Using this method, the calculated components are estimated to have an accuracy to within 20\% of the reported values.
 The DFT results for the calculated hyperfine components of the defects which most closely match the experimental values are shown in~\cref{tab:DFT}.
 For X1, the closest match is to the divacancy hydrogen interstitial defect V-CH-V$^0$, and for X2, the closest match is to the nitrogen interstitial defect N$_\text{I}^0$.